Edale to Kirk Yetholm

 I managed to walk it this time in 14 days, and wild camped every night.

 I met my eldest son and his friend in the Old Nag’s Head in Edale, the official starting point of the Pennine Way.
 We had a lovely lunch, and then I had some company for the first few miles of the Pennine Way.
 Lovely.
+We followed the original Pennine Way route over Kinder Scout instead of the now official path up Jacobs Ladder and around the edge of the plateau.

 I walked on over Snake Pass, along a path that is now mostly flagstones and easy going.